Kong/docs.konghq.com/src/gateway/kong-manager/auth/ldap/ldap-service-directory-mapping.md

 Service directory mapping allows organizations to use their LDAP Directory for authentication and authorization in {{site.base_gateway}}.

-After starting {{site.base_gateway}} with the desired configuration, you can create new Admins whose usernames match those in your LDAP directory.
+After starting {{site.base_gateway}} with the desired configuration, you can create new admins whose usernames match those in your LDAP directory.
 Those users will then be able to accept invitations to join Kong Manager and log in with their LDAP credentials.

 How service directory mapping works in Kong:
 * Roles are created in {{site.base_gateway}} using the Admin API or Kong Manager.